mozman/ezdxf/docs/source/polyline_entity.rst

 .. attribute:: Polyline.dxf.elevation

-Elevation point, the X and Y values are always 0, and the Z value is the polyline's elevation (3D Point)
+Elevation point, the X and Y values are always 0, and the Z value is the polyline's elevation (3D Point in :ref:`OCS` when 2D, :ref:`WCS` when 3D).

 .. attribute:: Polyline.dxf.flags